JohnBetaCode/JohnBetaCode/Management_Notes.md

 * Technology Leadership Skills Framework
 * How to Write Better Notices for Software Development
 * Metrics for Measuring Performance and Well-being in Development Teams
+* AI Engineer: The Profile Transforming the Industry
+* Making Effective Decisions: How to Identify and Act on Reversible and Irreversible Choices
+* Transitioning from Developer to Leader: A Career Change, Not Just a Promotion

 <br />